Najee Harris Player Prop Bets for NFL Week 17 | Pittsburgh vs. Cleveland 1/3/2022

 - He has handled 268, or 76.6%, of his team's 350 rushing attempts this season.

-- The Steelers, who rank 22nd in the NFL in points scored, have attempted a pass 62.1% of the time while running the football 37.9% of the time.
+- The Steelers, who rank 22nd in the NFL in points scored, have attempted a pass 62.1% of the time while opting for the ground attack 37.9% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Harris' matchup with the Browns.